Structure and Content

 The Sunday of the Vita Institute is dedicated to social time and prayer to help foster a community spirit among the participants.
-The day will include Mass, brunch, a campus tour, and a social dinner event.
+The day will include Mass, a campus tour, and a social dinner event.

 It is our hope that Vita Institute alumni leave Notre Dame refreshed—intellectually, spiritually, and personally—and challenged to continue their important efforts to build a culture of life.
 To that end, daily Mass is offered for the Vita participants and faculty, and opportunities for confession and spiritual direction are available for those who wish to partake.
-The Notre Dame campus itself affords many opportunities for private reflection, whether through a visit to the Basilica of the Sacred Heart or grotto or a walk around the lakes.
+The Notre Dame campus itself affords many opportunities for private reflection, whether through a visit to the Basilica of the Sacred Heart, grotto, or a walk around the lakes.